ajcr/rolling/README.md

 cd rolling/
 pip install .
 ```
-If you want to run the tests you'll need to install [pytest](https://docs.pytest.org/en/latest/); once done, just run `pytest` from the base directory.
+If you want to run the tests you'll need to install [pytest](https://docs.pytest.org/en/latest/).
+Once done, just run `pytest` from the base directory.

 ## Quickstart